 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X-Pro2 and the X70 have been discontinued, but can regularly be found used on ebay.
 The X-Pro2 was replaced by the Fujifilm X-Pro3, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro2 Manual (free pdf) or the online Fujifilm X70 Manual.
+Further information on the features and operation of the X-Pro2 and X70 can be found, respectively, in the Fujifilm X-Pro2 Manual (free pdf) or the online Fujifilm X70 Manual.